bangnokia/tda-notes/Index.md

 - [[Hansible]]: Collection các ansible playbook của hệ thống
 - Jenkins: Selfhost instance Jenkins
 - Zabbix: Selfhost instance Zabbix
-- OG image: A Nextjs app using Vercel OG for opengraph generation
+- OG image: A Nextjs app using Vercel OG image for opengraph generation
-- Remove Background: Mini PHP app to remove background of image on the fly (via URL)
+- Remove Background: Mini PHP app use the model to remove background of image on the fly (via URL)